 ● Lean proteins such as a whole chicken *some food banks have space for items that need to be kept cold or frozen, call ahead to double check

 ● Dairy products such as milk, cheese, and yogurt

 Personal care products can be expensive for people who are already struggling to make ends meet.

-● Toilet tissue, deodorant, lip balm, feminine hygiene products
+● Toilet tissue, deodorant, lip balm, menstrual care products

 ● Toothpaste, soap

 ● Shampoo and conditioner (travel sized works best for unhoused people)